amiskov/cs019-ru/src/homeworks/02_nile.md

 ## 3. Assignment
 You need to organize the list of recommended books to support two tasks:

+- recommend a Book;
+- recommend a Pair of Books.

 ### 3.1 Recommend a Book
 When someone buys a book, you want to be able to suggest a second book to accompany it.
 Specifically, you should provide the book it is most frequently paired with in the recommendation lists, along with a count of how frequent this is.
 Because there may be more than one book with that count, you should return a list of books (even if there is only one) as well as the count.
 This will be in the form of a Recommendation: